Trooper given 50-hour suspension for turning off body camera, kicking Black man who died in custody

 That audio explains exactly how Greene died.

 "I beat the ever living f*** out of him, choked him and everything else to get him out of control," Hollingsworth was recorded saying.
-"We finally got him in handcuffs when a third man got there, and the son of b**** was still fighting and still wrestling with him trying to hold him down he was spitting blood everywhere and all of a sudden he went limp."
+"We finally got him in handcuffs when a third man got there, and the son of a b**** was still fighting and still wrestling with him trying to hold him down.
+He was spitting blood everywhere and all of a sudden he went limp."

 York's disciplinary letter states, "You arrived on scene approximately five minutes after the driver, Mr. Ronald Greene had been handcuffed.
 After you arrived on scene, you walked over to Mr. Greene who was handcuffed lying on the ground, and placed your left foot on his right shoulder.
 After you took your left foot off his shoulder, you lightly kicked his right thigh with your right foot."